andysgithub/go-rrcf/README.md

 This Go version features an easy to use API suitable for implementing as a web service if required.
 As such the forest initialisation returns a token to be used in subsequent calls.
 The token identifies the user's forest data, allowing multiple users and forests to be supported.

-## About
+## The RRCF algorithm

-The *Robust Random Cut Forest* (RRCF) algorithm is an ensemble method for detecting outliers in streaming data.
+The Robust Random Cut Forest (RRCF) algorithm is an ensemble method for detecting outliers in streaming data.
 RRCF offers a number of features that many competing anomaly detection algorithms lack:

 - Designed to handle streaming data
 - Performs well on high-dimensional data